Analytics

 • We will show you the most critical KPI examples for sales on production that will enable you to manage your sales more effectively and optimize as well as analyze every single sales process in detail.

-• The idea of knowing what your sales persons are doing and how long it’s taking them to do them means that you can get a better idea of how your salespeople are spending their time.
-(If you notice that your sales person is bogged down by paperwork rather than focusing on clients, then you can talk to your employees about that and understand what the roadblock is.)
+• The idea of knowing what your salespersons are doing and how long it’s taking them to do them means that you can get a better idea of how your salespeople are spending their time.
+(If you notice that your salesperson is bogged down by paperwork rather than focusing on clients, then you can talk to your employees about that and understand what the roadblock is.)

-• By knowing what tasks turn a profit, you can monitor how long salespeople are spending time on those tasks and track the performance.
+• By knowing what tasks turn a profit, you can monitor how long salespeople are spending time on those tasks and track their performance.
 If you find that a salesperson is more successful when they spend a certain amount of time calling clients, then you can better outline what a day should look like for your staff.
 This way, you can set goals and clear expectations to boost productivity and profits.